The answer depends on the way in which the file has been deleted.

 To bring an entire depot path back to an earlier time, again start by opening the Submitted Changelists.

 You may see the warning message, "Deleted: Edits to the file cannot be submitted without re-adding the file".
 This means that you have the file opened-for-edit, but someone has deleted this file before you have submitted your changes.
-To submit your file, you should:
+To submit your file:

 Undoing the 'obliterate' of a file or file revision is a non-trivial task, requiring access to archive files, journals and backups at least.
 Contact your Perforce administrator for assistance.